department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-1-10-Jan23-May23.md

 - Add feature flag for MHV notification preferences #53616
 - START: Build editing page for profile #53545
-  - Should this be broken into smaller tickets?
-Or pushed entirely back a sprint or two?
+  - ~Should this be broken into smaller tickets?
+Or pushed entirely back a sprint or two?~ Done

 ### Logged-in IA/nav research